Vascular Ultrasound

 Criteria and Requirements for the Vascular Ultrasound Program

-Application to Lackawanna College and a separate application to the ultrasound program:
+Students will need to make application to Lackawanna College as well as a separate application to the ultrasound program.

 Must meet the college’s minimum requirements: